wevbarker/wevbarker.github.io/mastersprojects.md

 <li>Speaking of our conventions, we mostly adhere to the setup in <a href="http://alpha.sinp.msu.ru/~panov/LibBooks/GRAV/Blagojevic_M.-Gravitation_and_gauge_symmetries(2002).pdf">Blagojevic's excellent book</a>.
 For the most part, you won't need anything from beyond the <b>first three chapters</b>.
 The critical level of understanding, so as to be able to connect with the QFT literature, is as follows.
 You should be able to expand some Lagrangian \(\mathcal{L}=b\mathcal{L}(A^{ij}_{\ \ \ \mu},h^i_{\ \mu})\), constructed from the Riemann-Cartan and torsion tensors and various other ingredients (such as derivatives), to quadratic order around the vacuum.
 You should also be satisfied that the whole is invariant under translational and Lorentz-rotational gauge transformations.</li>
 <li> A very useful resource which will combine much of the above literature is <a href="https://www.repository.cam.ac.uk/handle/1810/314917?show=full">Yun-Cherng's Ph.D. thesis</a>.
 The PSALTer code uses very different methods to those described in this implementation (which is a complicated search over root systems), but the background physics will be very useful.</li>
 <li> The PSALTer code itself, when a student-friendly version is finished later this term, will be available for download here.
 For the moment, you can <a href="/assets/mastersprojects/propagator-evaluated.nb" download><button type="button">download a Mathematica notebook</button></a> in which I've performed the particle spectrum analysis.</li>
+<li>Not that it has to do with particle spectra, but someone was interested in accelerated expansion.
+For those of us that think it has something to do with a cosmological constant, and who are wondering why the value of such a constant is so small, check out the review by Jerome Martin at <a href="https://arxiv.org/abs/1205.3365">arXiv:1205.3365</a>.</li>
 </ol>
 <h3>
 Non-perturbative quantum gravity